JosArtu/snakes-and-ladders/README.md

 # snakes-and-ladders
-Game project made in C++, can be fully modified by the user
+Game project made in C++, game settings can be modified by the user by typing 1 at the start.